PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 04:54:17
+Last updated: 2024-04-09 09:20:13
-Random Quote: Because sometimes, even when you know how something's gonna end, that doesn't mean you can't enjoy the ride. - Ted Mosby
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson